JimmyWoodhouse/KeyValues2Parser/KeyValues2Parser/README.md

 Example code:

-using Configuration.Constants;
-using Configuration.Models;
-using Configuration;
 using KeyValues2Parser;
+using KeyValues2Parser.Constants;
+using KeyValues2Parser.Models;
+using KeyValues2Parser.ParsingKV2;

 namespace YourProject
 {